Goose Gossage: Retirement

 Gossage at the All-Star Legends and Celebrity Softball Game during the 2008 All-Star break.

 Gossage lives in his home town, Colorado Springs, Colorado, and is active in the community promoting and sponsoring youth sports.
 In 1995, the city of Colorado Springs dedicated the Rick "Goose" Gossage Youth Sports Complex, which features five fields for youth baseball and softball competition.
 He also owned hamburger restaurants in Greeley and Parker, Colorado, called Burgers N Sports.

 He has written an autobiography, released in 2000, titled The Goose is Loose (Ballantine: New York).

 His son, Todd, is a professional baseball player who has played for the Sussex Skyhawks, Newark Bears, and Rockland Boulders of the Can-Am League.

 Gossage coached the American League team in the Taco Bell All-Star Legends & Celebrity Softball Game in Anaheim, California on July 12, 2010.

 At the Hall of Fame induction in 2008, Gossage expressed gratitude to a number of baseball people who had helped him through his career, and several times described his Hall of Fame week experience as "amazing".
 The inductions included Dick Williams, his manager at San Diego.
 After the ceremonies, the two of them sat together for an ESPN interview on the podium, taking audience questions and gently ribbing each other, especially about the upper-deck home run Kirk Gibson hit off Gossage in Game 5 of the 1984 World Series.

 The Yankees honored Gossage with a plaque in Monument Park on June 22, 2014.

-In his retirement Gossage has expressed support of former US President Donald J. Trump and an equal disdain for Trump's opponents.
+In his retirement Gossage has expressed support of US President Donald Trump and an equal disdain for Trump's opponents.
 He has also openly criticized the Black Lives Matter movement and organization as well.
 Due to these comments and continuous criticism of New York Yankees players (especially Mariano Rivera), and front office executives such as Brian Cashman and Hal Steinbrenner, Gossage has been disinvited from Yankees Spring Training and other events such as "Old Timers' Day."